 How to request payments on Wise (Transferwise)

-Having learnt how to send money, here’s how to request to receive money on Wise (Transferwise).
+Having learned how to send money, here’s how to request to receive money on Wise (Transferwise).
 Another feature of Wise is the ability to request money from family, friends, or even debtors.
 Here is a step-by-step guide on how to request money from another Wise user:

 - Log in to Wise